 The above image is a great reminder of the playful part of conducting serious missions.
 The latest mission to Mars in this case just arrived Tuesday and was placed into Mars’ orbit.
 The country responsible for the mission?
 India.
 11 months ago, in November 2013, the Indians launched the Mangalyaan, or Mars Orbiter Mission (MOM) […]Read More The Indian Mechanical Martian

 Every now and then I’ve heard of this Skylon space transport.
 It sounds very interesting and I honestly hope technology like it does come to fruition.
 But here’s the thing: Skylon-related research has apparently been going on for over thirty years.
-According to the wiki, which might contain some inaccuracies, the idea of horizontal take-off and landing with a single stage reusable spacecraft was starting to be explored by the United Kingdom government as early as 1982.
-Skylon has cost UK taxpayers about $12 billion just in development (at least according to the wiki).
-What has the result been thus far?
+According to the wiki, which might contain some inaccuracies, the idea of horizontal take-off […]Read More Skylon: They Do it with Smoke and Mirrors?

 The Indians continue proving they are in the space business for real.
 The Mars Orbiter Mission (MOM), their success with the Geosynchronous Launch Vehicle (GSLV), and their continued success with their latest launch today of the Polar Satellite Launch Vehicle (PSLV) from the Satish Dhawan Space Center (formerly known as Sriharikota Launching Range), are all […]Read More PSLV: A SpaceX/ULA/Ariane Alternative?